zolplay-cn/website/README.md

 ### Set up sanity environment

-Go to https://www.sanity.io/get-started/create-project and create a project, like this:
+Go to https://www.sanity.io/get-started/create-project and create a project, for example:

 ![Screenshot of a page for creating a Sanity project](./.github/sanity-guide-01.png)